-At Maple Cross Primary school we will also be offering a course for Parents and Carers starting in the summer of 2020.
+At Maple Cross Primary school we are starting a course for Parents and Carers.
 It is a six week course that introduces you to the fundamentals of Thrive and how it works in practice.

 On the course you will find out about:

-The course is run by Ms Duce and Ms Bone who are licensed practitioners.
+The course is run by Ms Bone who is a licensed practitioner.